Beef Medallion in Herb and Garlic Brown Butter Sauce with Boursin Cheese and Birista

 • Herbs: I added sprigs of rosemary and thyme, both compliment each other and they pair really well with beef.

-HOW TO COOK BEEF MEDALLIONS
+HOW TO COOK BEEF MEDALLIONS AND THE CRISPY ONIONS/BIRISTA

 IMG_9735

-Final step is searing along the sides of each medallion and transfer to a plate, covered.
 On medium heat, using a fry pan or skillet, melt the remaining 2 tablespoons of butter.
 Stir the butter and swirl the pan occasionally for about 3 minutes, until the foam settles.
 The butter will change colour to golden brown.
 Then add garlic, thyme and rosemary and simmer for about a minute or two, long enough to release the aromas of the garlic and herbs.

-Return the beef to the skillet and using a spoon, coat the brown butter over the medallions several times while they are warming.
+Return the beef medallions to the skillet and using a spoon, coat the brown butter over the medallions several times while they are warming.
 This will add more flavour and juiciness to the steaks.
 Do this several times until the steaks are hot.

 Serve with whipped sour cream potatoes, buttery green beans.
 Top each medallion with Boursin and crispy onions.
 Garnish with fresh rosemary and microgreens.